dotCMS/plugin-com.dotcms.dotsaml/README.md

 using the Open SAML 3 (Security Assertion Markup Language) protocols for frontend, backend or both.

-The plugin will add the user in dotcms if the user doens't exist and everytime the user log the ROLE will be reasigned if the roles are sent by the SAML response message.
+The plugin will add the user in dotcms if the user doesn't exist and for every user logging from SAML the ROLEs will be reassigned if the roles are sent by the SAML response message.

-the SAML Response should always send the user email, firstname and lastname.
+The SAML Response should always send the user email, firstname and lastname.
 The roles are optional